samplchallenges/SAMPL6/pKa_challenge_instructions.md

 Small molecules were purchased in powder form.
-10 mg/ml DMSO solutions were prepared and used as stock solutions for preparation of samples, where 1-5 uL of 10 mg/ml DMSO stock solution is diluted in 1.5 mL ionic-strength adjusted water (0.15 M KCl). pH titrations with acid (0.5 M HCl, 0.15 M KCl) and base (0.5 M KOH, 0.15 M KCl) and cosolvent addition (80% methanol, 0.15 M KCl) were performed in an automated fashion with a Sirius T3 instrument.
+10 mg/ml DMSO solutions were prepared and used as stock solutions for preparation of samples, where 1-5 uL of 10 mg/ml DMSO stock solution is diluted in 1.5 mL ionic-strength adjusted water (0.15 M KCl). pH titrations with acid (0.5 M HCl, 0.15 M KCl) and base (0.5 M KOH, 0.15 M KCl) and cosolvent addition (80% methanol, 0.15 M KCl) were performed in an automated fashion with with a [Sirius T3 instrument (Sirius Analytical)](http://www.sirius-analytical.com/products/t3).

 [The UV-metric pKa measurement protocol of Sirius T3](http://www.sirius-analytical.com/science/pka) measures the change in multiwavelength absorbance in the 250-450 nm UV region of the spectrum while the pH is titrated between pH 1.8 and 12.2 to evaluate pKas.
 Protonation state change of titratable sites near chromophores will modulate the UV absorbance spectra of these chromophores, allowing populations of distinct UV-active species to be resolved as a function of pH.